Major Funding provided by the Stanley W. Ekstrom Foundation

 **Any person over the age of 18 who volunteers for our program will be required to participate in a Livescan screening.

 You must be a currently registered Camp Widow San Diego camper before registering your child/ren for this program.
 Please fill out one form per child, there is no cost associated with registering your children for Camp Widow® Kids.

 Meet Dr. Michael Rodriquez AKA Big Mike, named by the kids he has worked with over the past 30+ years.

 Dr. Rodriquez heads up our Camp Widow® Team as the Director of our kids programming.
 Dr. Rodriguez graduated from the California School of Professional Psychology with both a Master’s Degree and a Doctorate in marriage and family therapy.
 He earned licensure as both an MFT as well as a Clinical Psychologist.

 On a personal note, Big Mike is the proud father of 2 girls, Juliet and Portia.
 He played football for Royal High and graduated in 1993.
 Mike attended Cal State Northridge and graduated with a degree in Urban Planning.
 During this time he was the youth director for many high school and junior high programs for four different youth programs in the California area (St Paschal’s, St Rose, St Julie’s and St Edwards).
 Mike coached high school football at Oak Park High School and served as the youth leader for Hospice of Conejo.
 Mike loves travel, and he is passionate about volunteering his time in the service of others.

 Meet Caitlin Ibanez who has been a part of our Camp Widow Kids team since our first camp!

-Caitlin brings five years of event planning and people management expertise to our team as well as a long history with our host organization Soaring Spirits, she was one of their first volunteers ten years ago.
+Caitlin brings five years of event planning and people management expertise to our team as well as a long history with our host organization Soaring Spirits.
+She was one of our first volunteers ten years ago.
 Caitlin is compassionate, funny, kind and she loves our campers.
 She does this work in memory of her stepdad, Phillip Hernandez.